brown-band/website/pages/scripts/2021-2022/fall/yale.md

 Ladies and gentlemen, friends and alumni, presenting an organization that is pleased to welcome its alumni back to campus with the utmost regard, honor, and respect, it’s the Brown University “yo what’s up, moldy oldies” BANNNDDDDDDDDDDD!

 We are contractually required to cover all outbreaks of humorous assaults on Ivy League campuses, so today we will fulfill our obligation to you — our listenership — by discussing your recent spate of paintball incidents.
-According to the excellent reporting in the Yale Daily News, it's becoming something of a tradition.
+According to the excellent reporting in the Yale Daily News, it’s becoming something of a tradition.
 Of course, as a band, we stand firmly against all forms of assault, and we also stand against unreasonable searches of our dark-colored sedan for paintball paraphernalia.
-Watch now as the band throws out some paint-covered smocks and plays "Paintball."
+Watch now as the band throws out some paint-covered smocks and plays “Paintball.”

-:sd[Band forms X and plays "Pompeii"]
+:sd[Band forms X and plays “Pompeii”]

 We’re honoring Brown University alumni this week, so we figured it would be nice to honor some of our favorite alumni of Yale, like: